sinclair2/bacme/README.md

 - supports ACMEv2 (RFC 8555) only, not the deprecated ACMEv1
 - supports http validation only
 - keys are not reused but regenerated every time
-  - both the account key and the domain key
+  - both the account and the domain key
   - in part this is also because of privacy considerations

 The script is intentionally made so by default it will not do anything on your